 20 answers: what you want to know about yoga

 Most people have so many questions when they first come to yoga that they don’t know where to begin.
 Here, we offer up some of the most common questions and answers.
 If your question isn’t answered here, we invite you to find us at the studio or send us an e-mail.
 You’ve heard it before, but really, there’s no such thing as a silly question.
 We want you to feel as comfortable as possible when you come to practice with us, so ask away!

 Yoga is a Sanskrit word that means “to yoke” or “to unite.”
 As a practice, it is a scientific system for achieving total health and mental and spiritual well-being — a means to unite the body, mind, and spirit.
 In the United States, the term yoga is often used to mean the postures, however the physical aspect of yoga is just one of the eight “limbs” of yoga.

 Absolutely!
-We offer Yoga Foundations and Yoga Foundations II for beginning students who want a solid foundation in the breathing, alignment, and basic philosophy of yoga.
-If you prefer to dabble at your own pace, please talk to us so we can help you select the right class to begin.
+We offer a Beginner Series video collection that can be accessed for 30 days on your own schedule.
+This collection is for students who want a solid foundation in the breathing, alignment and basic philosophy of yoga.
+If you prefer to dabble at your own pace, many of our classes are accessible to new students.
+Please talk to us so we can help you select the right class to begin.

 How often should I practice?